purbeshmitra/distributed_moa/README.md

 # Distributed Mixture-of-Agents

-Mixture-of-Agents (MoA) has recently been proposed as a method to enhance performance of large language models (LLMs), enabling multiple individual LLMs to work together for collaborative inference.
+Distributed Mixture-of-Agents (MoA) is an MoA architecture in a distributed setting, where LLMs operate on individual edge devices, each uniquely associated with a user and equipped with its own distributed computing power.
+These devices exchange information using decentralized gossip algorithms, allowing different device nodes to talk without the supervision of a centralized server.
+The MoA setting enhances the overall performance of large language models (LLMs), enabling multiple individual LLMs to work together for collaborative inference.
 This collaborative approach results in improved responses to user prompts compared to relying on a single LLM.
-In this paper, we consider such an MoA architecture in a distributed setting, where LLMs operate on individual edge devices, each uniquely associated with a user and equipped with its own distributed computing power.
-These devices exchange information using decentralized gossip algorithms, allowing different device nodes to talk without the supervision of a centralized server.

 🔗 Paper link: [Distributed Mixture-of-Agents for Edge Inference with Large Language Models](https://arxiv.org/abs/2412.21200)